blokks/legacy-docs/src/content/custom-themes/animations.md

 url = "https://developers.google.com/web/updates/2015/05/the-easing-editor"
 +++

-The `animation` property can be used to animate any CSS property such as `color`, `background-color`, `width`, `height`, etc. Each animation needs to be defined with the `@keyframes` at-rule which is then called with the `animation` property, like so:
+The `animation` property can be used to animate any CSS property such as `color`, `background-color`, `width`, `height`, etc. Each animation needs to be defined with the `@keyframes` at-rule, which is then called with the `animation` property, like so:

 ```css
 .element {